Requirements for New York State Teaching Certificate

 Upon completion of all the degree requirements, the three workshops, and any departmental requirements, the graduate will be recommended by SUNY Cortland for certification to the New York State Education Department, following submission of the Teacher Certification Recommendation Authorization form to Student Registration and Record Services.

 The New York State Education Department requires the following prior to actually awarding the teaching certificate:

-Information about registration for the NYSTCE is available at Career Services.
+- A criminal background check and fingerprinting.
+Information about fingerprinting requirements is available at Career Services.